icaroccaetano/SumAverage/README.md

 # SumAverage
-Calc the sum and average of the given numbers.
+Calc the sum and average from the given numbers (3 to 10).